 Sometimes, it appears like users need a ton of information to make key decisions.
 This isn't a necessity at all.
 More often than not, less is more.

-When there are several ideas on the table, it doesn't help to hypothesise and go back and forth within the team.
-Conduct A/B tests with various design iterations and use concrete user feedback to make design decisions.
+When there are several ideas on the table, it doesn't help to hypothesise and go back and forth.
+Conduct A/B tests and use concrete user feedback to make design decisions.

-While it's not possible to foresee all potential issues in the future, designing for both the 80% and 20% of the use cases right from the get-go helps avoid most of them.
+While it's not possible to foresee all potential issues, designing for both the 80% and 20% use cases right from the get-go helps avoid a lot of them.

 "We love it!", "This is solid work."